brikatee4/mentorship/README.md

 ## Squads

 The squad framework is a way for Operation Code members to be grouped with mentors in order to work towards a common goal.
 As a mentor you can either lead or help support a squad.
+If you see a squad in progress and would like to join notify the squad leader for more information.

 ### Starting A Squad

 To start a squad you will need to identify a few items first.
-*TODO: Create an airtables form?*

 At a minimum you will need:
 * A theme for the squad.
 This should be a finite, measurable goal the squad can work towards.